opencog/learn/README-Calibration.md

   equivalent factorizations.
 How can we characterize this?

-* As noted above, most parameter settings generate complex and seemingly ergodic grammmars.
+* As noted above, most parameter settings generate complex and seemingly ergodic grammars.
 Just eyeballing these shows that they do not seem to resemble English or any other natural language grammar.
 How can we determine if a random grammar is "natural-language-like"?
 What parameter settings result in human-like languages?
 Are the "axes" of